Manish Asiza

-Manish Asija is an Indian politician and a member of the 18th Uttar Pradesh Assembly and also 17th Uttar Pradesh Assembly and Sixteenth Legislative Assembly of Uttar Pradesh in India.
+Manish Asija (born 20 October 1964) is an Indian politician and a member of the 18th Uttar Pradesh Assembly and also 17th Uttar Pradesh Assembly and Sixteenth Legislative Assembly of Uttar Pradesh in India.
 He represents the Firozabad constituency of Uttar Pradesh and is a member of the Bharatiya Janata Party political party.
 He has also previously served as the mayor of Firozabad twice.